2011, July

 23. Is there an obligation to pay legal fees and costs in the event of a dispute?

-If you are satisfied with the answers, you can proceed with submitting a Letter of Intent or a Lease Proposal to the landlord which sets out all the negotiable elements of the lease - square footage, initial term, renewals, base rent, rent-free period, allowance for leasehold improvements, etc. and the relevant tone of your negotiations to date.
-The LOI will allow the parties to continue to negotiate the final terms of the lease.
-Keep every draft of the LOI as a paper trail documenting the negotiations.
+The LOI or proposal should set out such details as square footage, initial term, renewals, base rent, rent-free period, allowance for leasehold improvements, etc., as well as the relevant tone of your negotiations to date.
+This will allow the parties to continue to negotiate the final terms of the lease.
+Keep every draft as a paper trail documenting the negotiations.

 Finally, have your lawyer review the lease BEFORE you sign.
 And never sign anything that you don't fully agree with.